Rachel Stevens: 2003–2004: Funky Dory

-2005–2012: Come and Get It and other projects
+2005–2007: Come and Get It and films

 In March 2005, Stevens released her new single, "Negotiate with Love", that was a top ten hit in the UK.
 "So Good" was released in July 2005 and also peaked at number 10, being hailed as "tastily produced and sassily delivered."
 In mid-2005, Channel 4 broadcast a documentary which followed Stevens through the summer as she promoted "So Good".
 Her second album, Come and Get It, produced by Richard X and Xenomania, was released in October 2005 and peaked at number 28 in the UK.
 The album was included on The Guardian list "1,000 Albums You Must Hear Before You Die".
 The third and final single was "I Said Never Again (But Here We Are)", which peaked at number 12 in the UK and was commended by HMV.co.uk for its "astonishingly flawless vocal performance" and as Stevens's "most commercially accessible and quirky single since "Some Girls"."
-In 2005 Stevens also starred the comedy films Deuce Bigalow: European Gigolo and Spider-Plant Man.
-From November 27 to December 17, 2005, she toured in UK with the Come and Get It Tour.

-In the following years Stevens planned to release a third album, but gave up to focus on philanthropic projects, working in the Make Poverty History for two years.
-In 2008 Stevens voiced Patrica Ravelston in the animated short Glendogie Bogey.
+In 2005 Stevens also appeared in the comedy films Deuce Bigalow: European Gigolo and Spider-Plant Man.
+She also appeared in comedy film Suzie Gold.
+From 27 November to 17 December 2005, she toured in UK with the Come and Get It Tour.
+In the following years, Stevens planned to release a third album, but dropped.